Amalvc/Apiwiz-assignment/README.md

 **2. Any one can register new account, but all registered users have Role USER**

-**3. Super admin can promote a user to ADMIN role; there is a separate API for doing this**
+**3. Super admin can promote a user to ADMIN role, there is a separate API for doing this**

-**4. Admin and super admin can create a new task for a user; initially, the status of the task is pending**
+**4. Admin and super admin can create a new task for a user, initially, the status of the task is pending**

 **5. Admin and super admin can update the status of a task**

-**6. Everyone can fetch tasks, but users can only fetch their tasks; however, admins can access all tasks**
+**6. Everyone can fetch tasks, but users can only fetch their tasks, however, admins can access all tasks**

-**7. Pagination, sorting, filtering are added for the get task API; multiple filters and sorts can be added in ascending or descending order**
+**7. Pagination, sorting, filtering are added for the get task API, multiple filters and sorts can be added in ascending or descending order**

 **8. Admins and super admins can perform task deletion**